-- For the TEXT format, you can set the DELIMITER to OFF and use the single-column external tables.
+- For TEXT files, you can set DELIMITER to OFF and create single-column external tables.

-The column contains the same character as the delimiter.
+A column contains the same character as a delimiter.

 FORMAT 'TEXT' (ESCAPE '\' )

-The column contains null data.
-You can set to match null values to a character, and replace the specified character with null during data imports.
-For the CSV format, the default value is a null value with no quotation marks.
-For the TEXT format, the default value is “\N”.
-The following command maps space to null.
+A column contains null data.
+You can define a matching character for null, so that the specified character is identified as null during data import.
+For CSV files, the default value is a null value with no quotation marks.
+For TEXT files, the default value is \N. The following statement maps space to null.
 If the column is a space, then the value for the column is null in the data imported from the OSS file.

 FORMAT 'text' (null ' ' )

-You can customize the ESCAPE value to a single character.
-For example, the following command sets the ESCAPE value to a backslash:
+You can set ESCAPE to a single character.
+You can use the following statement to set ESCAPE to a backslash (\):

 FORMAT 'csv' (ESCAPE '\' )

-You can also set ESCAPE to OFF to avoid escaping all characters automatically.
+- You can also set ESCAPE to OFF to prevent automatic escape for all characters.

-CREATE EXTERNAL TABLE statement are slightly different in usage.
-For more information, see Import data by using the COPY command.
+CREATE EXTERNAL TABLE statement are used in slightly different ways.
+For more information about how to